 A key project for Southeast Michigan Land Conservancy is the Superior Greenway, a collaborative effort to protect the best remaining open natural and agricultural spaces between suburban Detroit and Ann Arbor.

 Click here to see the current Superior Greenway brochure with map.
 (PDF)

 The Superior Greenway was the vision of SMLC founder Jack R. Smiley who foresaw a greenbelt for people and wildlife alike between the growing metropolitan areas of Detroit and Ann Arbor.
-In fact, SMLC named a newly acquired 100-acre preserve -- located in the the middle of the Greenway -- the Jack R. Smiley Nature Preserve in honor of his work over the years to make the vision a reality.
-As of April 2012, there are 1,280 contiguous acres amongst the 2,001 acres now protected throughout the Greenway.
+In fact, SMLC named a 100-acre preserve acquired in 2015 -- located in the the middle of the Greenway -- the Jack R. Smiley Nature Preserve in honor of his work over the years to make the vision a reality.
+There are 1,280 contiguous acres amongst the 2,400 acres now protected throughout the Greenway.

 You can help continue the vision by supporting land protection in the Superior Greenway.
 Please click here to view the Superior Greenway Expansion Project Case for Support and Map.